creepersguitar/CI-project4/README.md

 ### Fixed Bugs
 ## Deployment
 ## User Stories
+This section is about making user stories and just in general talking about them.
+### Make user stories
+### Talk about user stories
 ## unfinished parts
 This section is to talk about the parts of bite bait i have built but not had time to test as well as link back to the main part.
 ## Sources and Credits